 - CTR-1650: Support SNI in the connection from masters to OC

 The Kubernetes Nginx Controller supports and uses Server Name Indication (SNI).
 In case where the server name provided by the client (i.e. the client master) does not match the configured server name (i.e. CJOC server name) the default behavior of the Nginx Ingress Controller is to present an automatically generated SSL certificate “Kubernetes Ingress Controller Fake Certificate”.
 This auto-generated SSL certificate is also used if the TLS termination is not setup properly - for example if the TLS secret is wrong.

-At the moment of this article, the CJOC / Master connection protocol does not support SNI, this is tracked internally as CJP-5946.
-For that reason, the connection of external Client Master to a CJOC hosted in Kubernetes may fail the SSL handshake if the TLS termination is set up at Ingress Level.
-In such case, the push of connection details should show something similar to:
+Before CloudBees Core 18.104.22.168, the CJOC / Master connection protocol did not support SNI, which was tracked internally as CTR-1650.
+For that reason, the connection of external Client Master to an Operations Center hosted in Kubernetes may fail the SSL handshake if the TLS termination is set up at Ingress Level.
+In such a case, the push of connection details would show something similar to:

-This is most likely due to CJP-5946.
-But could well be due to an issue with the kubernetes secret.
+On the versions prior to 22.214.171.124, this is most likely due to CTR-1650.
+But could well be due to an issue with the Kubernetes secret.
 The Troubleshooting section below can help to confirm this.

 - Check TLS termination without SNI:

 openssl s_client -showcerts -servername $CJOC_FQDN -connect $CJOC_FQDN:443